-Ms. Trombly, age 55, has been our Chief Executive Officer since September 27, 2019.
+Ms. Trombly, age 56, has been our Chief Executive Officer since September 27, 2019.
 She has counseled public companies for two decades in corporate and securities law and mergers and acquisitions.
-She has owned and managed Trombly Business Law, PC since 2002.
+She owned and managed Trombly Business Law, PC from 2002 to 2022.
 In her earlier career, Ms. Trombly was a Vice President at State Street Bank and Special Counsel at the U.S. Securities and Exchange Commission.

-- · BS in Finance and Accounting from Suffolk University - · J.D. from Suffolk University Law School - · Member of the bar in Massachusetts and Colorado
+- · BS in Finance from Babson College - J.D. from Suffolk University Law School

+· Member of the bar in Massachusetts and Colorado

-Ms. Trombly is the owner of Trombly Business Law, P.C. for over 19 years.
-Prior to that, she served in senior positions at the U.S. Securities and Exchange Commission, State Street and Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
+Ms. Trombly was the owner of Trombly Business Law, P.C. for over 20 years.
+Prior to that, she served in senior positions at the U.S. Securities and Exchange Commission, State Street Bank, and Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.